oceanprotocol-archive/OEPs/11/README.md

      * controller contract function fingerprint

      Condition keys come together with the SLA template ID, can be hardcoded in Trilobite
-   - For each condition, a list of its parameter values and a timeout
+   - For each condition, a list of its parameter values, a timeout, and a mapping of events emitted by it to the off-chain handlers of these events
-   - A mapping of on-chain events to off-chain event handlers.
-Each event is identified by name.
-Each event handler is a functions from a whitelisted module
+   - Each event is identified by name.
+Each event handler is a function from a whitelisted module

    A service of type "consume" contains:
    - A URL to fetch decryption keys from